This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-There is a state monopoly on the retail sales of alcoholic beverages.
-In addition to selling to the government-owned retailer, Vinbudin (ATVR), wholesalers sell directly to bars, restaurants, and hotels.
-Inexpensive boxed wines are popular, but economic prosperity brings an increased interest in fine wines.
+There is a state monopoly on retail sale of alcoholic beverages to consumers; however, click and collect stores are becoming more accessible, as small local stores such as Heimkaup and newer entrants into the market like Costco have begun selling alcoholic beverages online.
+Costco has been allowed to sell to its members, as well as restaurants and companies with liquor licenses.
+In addition to selling to the government owned retailer, Vinbudin (ATVR), wholesalers sell directly to bars, restaurants, and hotels.
+Inexpensive boxed wines are popular, but economic prosperity has brought an increased interest in fine wines.
 Craft beer has also increased in popularity.
 Another source of increased demand is the tourism industry.
 The purchase price of alcohol includes government taxes.
 Law no. 96/1995 indicates that the tax is related to the percentage of alcohol in each liter.

 Total Local Production | N/A | N/A | N/A | N/A |